 The Asian countries generally regard a turtle as representing universal order and contend that the world has been formed from its body.

 In Chinese mythology, a turtle is held sacred.
-They compare it to hermit sages, particularly an immortal “Taoist” on the basis of its varied characteristics such as slow breathing, steady and determined movements and composure.
-Also, being one of the longest surviving animals, it stands for endurance, longevity, wealth and wisdom.
-The Chinese further contend that it contains the secret of earth and heaven in its body; its shell in being arch shaped resembles the sky, whereas its flat body is akin to the Earth.
-Often, certain animals are enjoined with it such as the dragon headed turtle to mainly empower its symbol.
+They compare it to hermit sages, particularly an immortal “Taoist” on the basis of its varied characteristics such as slow breathing, steady and determined movements, and composure.
+Also, being one of the longest surviving animals, it stands for endurance, longevity, wealth, and wisdom.
+The Chinese further contend that it contains the secret of earth and heaven in its body; its shell being arch-shaped resembles the sky, whereas its flat body is akin to the Earth.
+Often, certain animals are enjoined with it such as the dragon-headed turtle to mainly empower its symbol.

 In Feng Shui

-Turtles aligning with the water element are held sacred according to Feng Shui, significantly, a black turtle that represents a happy and good relationship.
-Hence, people still place turtle figures made of crystal, glass or metal at the back door for attracting luck and blessings.
+Turtles aligning with the water element are held sacred according to Feng Shui, significantly, a black turtle represents a happy and good relationship.
+Hence, people still place turtle figures made of crystal, glass, or metal at the back door for attracting luck and blessings.

-A baby turtle’s return to the sea symbolizes it’s returning to God, under his guidance.
+A baby turtle’s return to the sea symbolizes returning to God, under His guidance.